To find out information about our school governors please click the tabs below.

 Beverley Harvery- Chair of Governors- Co-Opted Governor

-My name is Bev Harvey, my son, Tom, has attended Shorefields since 2004 which is how I became a part of the governing board.
-I have been a governor in the school for the last five years.
+My name is Bev Harvey, my son, Tom, attended Shorefields since 2004 until he left at 19, which is how I became a part of the governing board.
+I have been a governor in the school for the last six years.
 I try to take an active role with the various events school run and am heavily involved with the parent forum.
 I have thoroughly enjoyed my time so far on the governing board and hope that I have helped to give something back to an amazing school.

 Peter Adams- Co-opted Governor